PaulIsmael/Tableau/README.md

 ## About the Dataset

 The dataset used in this project focuses on British Employment data.
 It contains valuable information about employment trends and statistics in the United Kingdom.
+This project is dedicated to examining changes in employment patterns and trends in the United Kingdom.
+Our goal is to provide valuable insights into the dynamics of the British job market by analyzing historical employment data, identifying key factors influencing these changes, and visualizing our findings.
 ## Key Aspects

 - **Data Cleaning and Transformation**: In the initial phase of the project, I thoroughly cleaned and transformed the raw data using Excel.
 This process involved addressing missing values, handling outliers, and structuring the data for analysis.